 But again, a pre workout isn’t just caffeine.
 (And sometimes they don’t even have that.)
 The most common additions include beta alanine for endurance, citrulline for blood flow, betaine for power, and tyrosine for focus.

 Those ingredients have relatively solid research behind them.
-For example, a hugely popular meta analysis published in Amino Acids of fifteen studies found that beta alanine reliably increases muscular endurance and because it forms carnosine, which we lose as we age, some research has suggested it may even exert anti-aging effects.(5)(6) Two studies published in the Journal of the International Society of Sports Nutrition have shown significant power increases in the back squat among men who took 1.25 grams of betaine twice a day for two weeks.(7)(8)
+For example, a hugely popular meta analysis published in Amino Acids of fifteen studies found that beta alanine reliably increases muscular endurance and because it forms carnosine.(5), We produce less carnosine as we age, which is why some research has suggested it may even exert anti-aging effects.(6) With regard to betaine, two studies published in the Journal of the International Society of Sports Nutrition have shown significant power increases in the back squat among men who took 1.25 grams of it twice a day for two weeks.(7)(8)

 But plenty of pre workouts contain unusual plant extracts, like toothed clubmoss or hawthorn berry, which don’t have the most convincing body of evidence supporting their abilities to improve performance.

 When judging a pre workout’s effectiveness, we didn’t disqualify anything that had a questionable ingredient.
 Rather, we looked at the overall effect of the product.
 Even if there are a couple of not-so-science-backed inclusions, are there enough reputable, well-dosed ingredients that the product will be useful?

 KAGED MUSCLE PRE-KAGED was our overall favorite pre workout.
 Basically, it’s a great all-rounder: It’s high in caffeine (274mg), beta alanine, citrulline, betaine, and creatine, so it can support just about any kind of workout.
 There’s a significant amount of taurine and two kinds of tyrosine for focus, and there are branched chain amino acids, an unusual addition in a pre workout which can make it easier to exercise on an empty stomach and retain muscle.